Mon – Fri: 8:30 – 4:00

 • Make a Plan

 Be sure to discuss and practice it with family members for varying scenarios and place emergency numbers near all telephones.
-Decide how you will contact each other, where you will go if you need to evacuate, designate potential evacuation routes, and list suppliest you will need if you decide to shelter-in-place.
+Decide how you will contact each other, where you will go if you need to evacuate, designate potential evacuation routes, and list supplies you will need if you decide to shelter-in-place.

 • Prepare Your Pets for Disasters Don't forget to include these important members of your family in your emergency plan.